AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 ### Actionable Signals from Generic Ad Server Logs {#generic-logs-signals}

-First, you must drop your ad server logs in our Amazon S3 buckets.
+First, you must deposit your ad server logs in our Amazon S3 buckets.
 To accomplish this, read [Data Files for Audience Optimization Reports and Actionable Log Files](/help/using/reporting/audience-optimization-reports/metadata-files-intro/datafiles-intro.md) *and* contact your [!DNL Audience Manager] consultant.
 The table lists the actionable signals from generic log files:

 <table id="table_A5A2A10D471C4C9D8DCD88F9C017040C">
  <thead>